London Summer Program

 - Note: Applicants will need to submit a letter of good standing and a transcript from their home university, as well as proof of their English proficiency as outlined here.

 Enrollment is limited to ensure small classes.
 Admission decisions are made on a rolling basis beginning in late January, so early application is recommended.
 Application review will begin following the posting of fall semester grades.
-The deadline for posting first-year grades is January 24.
-Applications received on or before January 24 will be given equal priority.
+Applications received before this time will be given equal priority.

 Students are required to submit preliminary course selections as part of their application.
 Although every effort will be made to accommodate all course requests, courses could fill up in advance of the April 1 application deadline.
 As mentioned below, admissions decisions are made on a rolling basis, so early application is highly recommended.
-A student's seat in a particular course is not confirmed until his or her tuition deposit is received.
+A student's seat in a particular course is not confirmed until he or she submits a tuition deposit.
 If a course becomes oversubscribed, students will be placed on a wait-list for that course.

 Admission and Payments